KittyCatGamer123/computer-science-lc-2025/README.md

 ### Legend
 - ✔️ Completed
 - ▶  In Progress
+- ⌛ On Hold / Almost Complete
-- ⦿   Not Started / To-do
+- ⭕ Not Started / To-do

 ### Write-Up

 **Progress:** 1 / 4

 ✔️ Investigation *(max.
 400 words)*
-- Show evidence of own research, with existing solutions aligned with brief.
+- ✔️ Show evidence of own research, with existing solutions aligned with brief.
-- Include sites used to find information.
+- ✔️ Include sites used to find information.

-▶ Plan and Design *(max.
+⌛ Plan and Design *(max.
 400 words)*
-- Clear description of the design of your project
+- ✔️ Clear description of the design of your project
-- Meeting basic and advanced requirements
+- ✔️ Meeting basic and advanced requirements
-- Technologies that you plan to use (Python, JS, VS Code)
+- ✔️ Technologies that you plan to use (Python, JS, VS Code)
 - A detailed flowchart

 ▶ Create *(max.
 1000 words)*